£350,000 Mortgage: Monthly Repayments & Income Requirements

 For example:

-• Arrangement fee: can be anywhere from £0-£2,000.
-As the name suggests this is a fee for arranging your mortgage and can, in certain cases, be added to your loan.
+• Arrangement fee: This can be anywhere from £0 to £2,000.
+As the name suggests, it is a fee for arranging your mortgage and can, in certain cases, be added to your loan.

-• Valuation fee: usually between £250-£1,500 depending on the complexity of the valuation required.
-Some lenders will offer this fee for free as part of their overall package.
+• Valuation fee: This typically ranges from £250 to £1,500, depending on the complexity of the valuation required.
+Some lenders offer this fee for free as part of their overall package.

-• Early repayment charges (ERCs): most lenders will allow you to overpay by an additional 10% per annum.
-If you go beyond this then ERCs can apply and can be anywhere between 1%-5% of the mortgage balance.
+• Early repayment charges (ERCs): Most lenders will allow you to overpay by an additional 10% per annum.
+If you go beyond this, ERCs can apply and can be anywhere between 1% and 5% of the mortgage balance.
 These are more commonplace when you break from a specific mortgage deal before the end of the term.

-• Stamp duty: This is the tax levy on residential property purchases.
-The tax rates are tiered – the higher the purchase price, the higher the percentage you are charged.
+• Stamp duty: This is the tax levied on residential property purchases.
+The tax rates are tiered; the higher the purchase price, the higher the percentage you are charged.

-In addition to the above, you should also factor in other costs such as buildings/contents insurance, life insurance to cover the mortgage balance and broker fees (if you decide to use their services – typical fees for a broker would be either a flat fee of between £500-£1,000 or a percentage of the amount borrowed of up to 1%.)
+In addition to the above, you should also factor in other costs such as buildings/contents insurance, life insurance to cover the mortgage balance, and broker fees (if you decide to use their services then typical broker fees would be either a flat fee of between £500-£1,000 or a percentage of the amount borrowed of up to 1%).

 Ask Us A Question